Selling My Business has the industry specific knowledge and expertise to arrange successful sales of security alarm companies and CCTV businesses

 Whatever your reason for wanting to sell your security business our security industry business sales experts are able to thoroughly assess your business and its place in the overall UK market.
 This will allow a realistic business valuation to be set and for us to market your security business appropriately and effectively.

 Attracting prospective buyers in the security market can prove challenging unless you use the correct channels to market to prospective buyers and give your business the highest level of exposure.
-At Selling My Business, we have a database of over 10,000 actively searching buyers and offer a free security business valuation service.
+At Selling My Business, we have a database of over 10,000 actively searching buyers and offer a security business valuation service.
 Valuing your security business will give buyers a clear idea of the worth of your business, giving them a possible sale price to move up from.

 The Selling My Business in-house, valuation team will take you through how to value a security business, ensuring that you’re informed through each stage of the process.
 Our discreet advertising strategy means that we can ensure maximum exposure for your business, without tipping off the wrong parties or disrupting your existing client base.
 Established in 1956, we have over 60 years’ experience in the field of business transfer and a proven track record of successfully selling businesses in the security sector.

 "The results of the sale were fantastic, a deep thanks to the SMB team for guiding me through a challenging process which I was expecting to be stressful."

 Knowing exactly when to sell your security business can be a difficult decision.
 Just because the market is heathy doesn’t necessarily mean that you are ready to sell your business.
 In fact most successful business sales have been planned at least 2 or 3 years in advance.
 This planning time will allow time to get your books in order, instigate any necessary succession planning and ensure that your business is looking as attractive as possible to potential buyers.